 In addition to his writing, arranging, leading and singing, Travis has managed to carve out time to record several solo projects, including Found, Ring the Bells the Dove award-winning Jesus Saves Live (his second Dove award, and one of his sixteen nominations) and When the Stars Burn Down, which debuted at number 1 on the Billboard Praise and Worship charts.
 He released his first book, Surprised By Worship: Discovering the Presence of God Where You Least Expect It (Zondervan) in the fall of 2010.
-He’s hoping to nap sometime in 2014 and is working to get that on the calendar.
+His latest releases, I’m Living Proof (2014) and All That Is Within Me (2016) are, once again, a combination of powerful worship songs, hymns and Gospel favorites.

 Embracing the rich traditional hymns of his childhood, along with modern music of today, Travis uses a blended style of worship to help lead people from all generations and backgrounds into worship.
 His ministry is fueled by his desire to see this generation of the body of Christ come together for a place of unity in worship…using all of what God has ordained for His praise.
 And truth be told, there’s nothing that would make Travis happier than if you left an event where he led worship and couldn’t remember his name.
 Because more than anything, Travis longs for people to know, love and worship the Maker and Lover of our souls.
 That’s his passion, and ministering to God’s people is his great privilege.